-Although La Renella opened up only a few years ago, they’re all about tradition.
+Having opened up only a few years ago, La Renella is all about maintaining tradition.
 Pizza is ordered in the old-fashioned way known as pizza al taglio (pizza by the size, not slice).
 It’s cut and weighed-to-order so all you have to do is tell them how big you want it!
 They also serve up original styles like pizza bianca or white pizza.
 It’s made with extra virgin olive oil, salt, and dried herbs like rosemary or oregano.
 The Roman-style pizza rosso, which means red pizza, has an added touch of homemade tomato sauce.
 That’s it!
 Basta!
 Not even a sprinkle of cheese!
 Contrary to what a lot of pizza-eaters think, authentic Italian pizza is actually very simple.
 In fact, the earliest kind of pizza was made with very few toppings.
 In the late 1880s, pizza was eaten mostly by the poor – they would use up all their left over food and ingredients so it wouldn’t go to waste.

 La Renella felt like a true neighbourhood eatery where the owner invites you into their kitchen and the pizzaiolo still bakes dough in a 150-year-old traditional way.